nextflow-io/nextflow/docs/process.md

 ## Script

-The `script` block defines, as a string expression, the script that is executed by the process.
+The `script` block defines the string expression that is executed by the process.

-A process may contain only one script, and if the `script` guard is not explicitly declared, the script must be the final statement in the process block.
+The process can contain only one script block.
+If the `script` guard is not explicitly declared it must be the final statement in the process block.

 The script string is executed as a [Bash](<http://en.wikipedia.org/wiki/Bash_(Unix_shell)>) script in the host environment.
-It can be any command or script that you would normally execute on the command line or in a Bash script.
-Naturally, the script may only use commands that are available in the host environment.
+It can be any command or script that you would execute on the command line or in a Bash script and can only use commands that are available in the host environment.

 The script block can be a simple string or a multi-line string.
 The latter approach makes it easier to write scripts with multiple commands spanning multiple lines.
 For example: